April 14, 2022

 Do this, as often as you drink it, in remembrance of me.

-Our Gospel reminds us of something which seems even more important this year – there are two equally significant dimensions to a full understanding of Eucharist:
+Our Gospel reminds us that there are two equally significant dimensions to a full understanding of Eucharist:

-- the Body and Blood we share at Mass
+- the Body and Blood we share in Eucharist

 - the sacrificial service we live daily among the People of God

 who are the living Body of Christ for us.